 Job openings for post-doctoral researchers, PhD students and MSc students

 I am currently looking for 2 post-docs, 2 PhD students and 1 MSc student to work with me in the newly established Quantum Resources Group at the Jagiellonian University in Kraków, Poland.
-The official calls will be announced very soon at the EURAXESS website, while the interested MSc students should contact me directly via email.
+The official calls can be found at the EURAXESS website (PhD students and post-docs), while the interested MSc students should contact me directly via email.
 The specific research directions that the group will pursue are described in the Research Agenda.